What Is Clonidine?

 - experiencing withdrawal or using a different opioid (or opiate) to prevent withdrawal symptoms.

 Opioid addiction isn’t about weakness or personal failure.
-It is a disease that takes over the brain and physically changes it and drives people to put opioids before anything else.
+It is a disease that takes over the brain and physical changes it and drives people to put opioids before anything else.
 Even when the addiction is destroying their lives.

 Like many other substance use disorders (SUDs), opioid addiction happens when a biological system in the brain (the Reward System) is hijacked by opioids.
 Basically, the reward system causes us to repeat natural things that we enjoy or need to do to survive.
 Like sex or eating when we’re hungry.
 These activities trigger the release of a chemical messenger in the brain called dopamine.